M&A Community logo

 Typically, the buy-side sends a letter of intent (LOI) to the potential target company, expressing their interest in a merger or acquisition and providing a summary of the proposed deal.

-The key purpose of this step is to inform the potential target about M&A interest, find out whether they’re interested in the deal, and ask for additional information that will be used during the valuation process if the deal proceeds.
+The key purpose of this step is to inform the potential target of M&A interest, determine whether they’re interested in the deal, and request additional information to be used during the valuation process if the deal proceeds.

 5. Conducting evaluation

-After getting confirmation from the seller about interest in the deal, the representatives of the buy-side perform a valuation analysis of the potential target.
+After the seller confirms their interest in the deal, the buy-side representatives perform a valuation analysis of the potential target.

-The acquirer evaluates a target’s financials to define its true value as a standalone company and its potential as a merger or acquisition.
-At this stage, it’s also important to consider such factors as cultural fit and various external conditions that might influence the deal’s cost and success.
+The acquirer evaluates a target’s financials to determine its true value as a standalone company and its potential as a merger or acquisition target.
+At this stage, it’s also important to consider factors such as cultural fit and external conditions that may influence the deal’s cost and success.

 For the evaluation process, experts usually use these valuation models:

-This method values the target by comparing it to a similar company that has been recently sold.
+This method values the target by comparing it to a recently sold similar company.

-This method is about the valuation of the target based on the investor’s ability to recover after the initial investment.
-In other words, it helps to understand the potential investment returns of a particular deal.
+This method assesses the target based on the investor’s ability to recover after the initial investment.
+In other words, it helps to understand the potential returns on investment for a particular deal.

-This method presupposes expressing the value of the target by the use of a multiple applied to the company’s earnings.
+This method estimates the target’s value by multiplying the company’s earnings by a multiple.
 For instance, a company with annual earnings of $1 million with a multiplier of x6 will be valued at $6 million.
-The multiplier is dependent on many factors, such as predictability or recurring revenue.
+The multiplier depends on many factors, such as predictability and recurring revenue.

 • Discounted Cash Flow (DCF)

-This is the most commonly used valuation method for evaluating the target based on its projected cash flows but adjusted to its current value.
+This is a widely used valuation method, typically used alongside market multiples to evaluate the target based on its projected cash flows, but adjusted to its current value.

 6. Negotiating

-Based on the results of the evaluation, the acquirer initiates negotiations with the target company.
+Based on the evaluation results, the acquirer initiates negotiations with the target company.

-At this stage, an acquirer presents the target company with an offer that was created based on the evaluation.
-Both sides of the deal negotiate on the deal’s terms and conditions.
+At this stage, an acquirer presents the target company with an offer based on the evaluation.
+Both sides negotiate the terms and conditions of the deal.

 7. Initiating the due diligence process